In January 2016, I quit a “great” job in fashion.

 Am I following my joy?

-These questions helped me to engage with things that felt true to who I was/wanted to be.
-I still use them now when I’m finding it hard to tune into my intuition, and am getting swept away in expectations and pressure…that are usually applied by myself!
+These questions helped me to engage with things that felt true to myself.
+I still use them now when I’m finding it hard to tune into my intuition, and am getting swept away in expectations and pressure…usually applied by myself!

 So, what about the answers?